SharkSnack/shiren-6/content/dungeons/peach-dungeon.md

     <th>Wind of Kron</th>
     <td></td>
     <th>Reward</th>
-    <td></td>
+    <td>Peach Bun (Random) or Peach Club (Sacred)</td>
   </tr>
 </table>

-Post-game dungeon where the player begins the dungeon with a Peach Club equipped.<br/>Peach Club is a weapon that has a chance to transform a defeated monster into a Peach Bun.<br/>Eating a Peach Bun morphs Shiren into the corresponding monster, allowing usage of its abilities.<br/>(Example: Eating a Pumphantasm Bun allows Shiren to go inside wall tiles)
+Postgame dungeon where the player begins the dungeon with a Peach Club equipped.<br/>Peach Club is a weapon that has a chance to transform a defeated monster into a Peach Bun.<br/>Eating a Peach Bun morphs Shiren into the corresponding monster, allowing usage of its abilities.<br/>(Example: Eating a Pumphantasm Bun allows Shiren to go inside wall tiles)

 # Strategy